Engaged partnerships benefitting research, innovation and public health

-- Review employee invention reports concerning filing of domestic and foreign patent applications.
+- Reviews Employee Invention Reports (EIRs) and makes recommendations concerning filing of domestic and foreign patent applications.

-- Provide guidance to intramural and extramural scientists on all technology transfer matters
+- Provides guidance to intramural and extramural scientists on all technology transfer matters

-- Provide advice, guidance, and assistance on the development and management of intellectual property
+- Provides advice, guidance, and assistance on the development and management of intellectual property

-- Propose and implement innovative development strategies and academic and industry partnerships for NCI technologies, as well as for those from Institutes and Centers served by TTC.
+- Proposes and implements innovative development strategies and academic and industry partnerships for NCI technologies, as well as for those from Institutes and Centers served by TTC.

-- Serve as liaison with individuals, committees, and organizations within and outside the Federal Government who are interested or involved in matters relating to technology transfer.
+- Serves as liaison with individuals, committees, and organizations within and outside the Federal Government who are interested or involved in matters relating to technology transfer.

-- Guidance on handling extramural inventions for which the grantee has declined title
+- Provides guidance on handling extramural inventions for which the grantee has declined title

-- Negotiation of co-development agreements, including CRADAs, MTAs, CTAs, and CDAs
+- Negotiates of co-development agreements, including CRADAs, MTAs, CTAs, and CDAs

-- Review, track and report on patent licenses and royalties
+- Reviews, tracks and reports on all active cases, patent licenses and royalties

-- Train Intramural Research Program staff in matters of technology transfer related to their official duties
+- Trains Intramural Research Program staff in matters of technology transfer related to their official duties

-- Serve as liaison to allied offices, such as the NIH Office of General Counsel
+- Serves as liaison to allied offices, such as the NIH Office of General Counsel